btf-org/flank/README.md

 # Flank
-Flank is a CLI wrapper that lets you solve business problems by just writing code.
+Flank is a CLI wrapper allows to solve a business problem by just writing a script/query.

+It saves you from having to think about everything else: ~~what programming language to use, where your code is running, scheduling, a website with logins, user guardrails, CSS rules, audit trails, connecting API calls, building frontends, analytics, compliance.~~

-First, you write something that is runnable from the CLI (script or SQL query).
+First, you write something a script that solves the problem.
 Then, you run `flank my-script` (roughly) and Flank moves it to a part of your computer where it can be run through a website.
 From there, Flank makes it easy to add guardrails, permissioning, run it on a schedule, move it to a remote machine, and so on.

 ## Mac / Homebrew